Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 Achieving higher quality barcodes involves a combination of the right labels, ribbon, a well-maintained printhead, and other factors, but it also requires your label design to be in sync with your DPI.
 Each bar and space in your barcode must have the correct dimensions, and if your printer specs aren’t right, your label quality will suffer.

 When designing your labels, you have to consider the DPI settings at which they will print because different resolutions require different label designs.
 This means if you need to print a label on your 300dpi unit, you need to design the labels based on that requirement.
-You can’t send the same label to a 203dpi and 300dpi printer and expect both to come out properly. .
-Barcode fonts are also typically recommended against because they can’t be adjusted to match the DPI of your printer.
+You can’t send the same label to a 203dpi and 300dpi printer and expect both to come out properly.

 Label design software allows you to make adjustments to your labels and test them.

-How to Determine Print Resolution
+How Do You Determine Print Resolution?

 To figure out the correct resolution for you, there are two questions you should ask yourself before moving forward.